aanchal-to/Leetcode/README.md

 Second Question-(Reverse Integer)-Medium
 Given a signed 32-bit integer x, return x with its digits reversed.
 If reversing x causes the value to go outside the signed 32-bit integer range [-231, 231 - 1], then return 0

+Third Question-(Merge Two Sorted Lists)-Easy
+You are given the heads of two sorted linked lists list1 and list2.
+Merge the two lists in a one sorted list.
+The list should be made by splicing together the nodes of the first two lists.
+Return the head of the merged linked list.

+Fourth Question-(Remove Element)-Easy
+Given an integer array nums and an integer val, remove all occurrences of val in nums in-place.
+The order of the elements may be changed.
+Then return the number of elements in nums which are not equal to val.
+Consider the number of elements in nums which are not equal to val be k, to get accepted, you need to do the following things:
+Change the array nums such that the first k elements of nums contain the elements which are not equal to val.
+The remaining elements of nums are not important as well as the size of nums.
+Return k.

+***Day4***